 Macqueripe Bay may not make the cut for best beaches in Trinidad on looks alone but what it does have is the best snorkelling.
 The beach is pretty enough at low tide, in a narrow bay surrounded by mountains and a view across to Venezuela but at high tide is shrinks to almost nothing.
 However, the bay is incredibly deep.
 So deep in fact, during World War II, the U.S. army actually used it as a safe harbour for their submarines!

 In addition to its depth, it’s also usually pretty calm which makes it a great place to snorkel.
-It’s rare to snorkel here and not see turtles among other sealife.
-The best snorkelling is the morning.
+It’s rare to snorkel here and not see turtles among other sea life.
+The best snorkelling is in the morning.
+It’s also a great spot for SCUBA diving although there aren’t any facilities on site so you will need to have arranged equipment and instructors ahead of time if necessary.

 The 6 Best Beaches in Tobago